Chayank-S/Internship-2021-Chayank/slackedit.md

 There will be two types of messaging queues in the service.

 -   **Request Queue:**
--   **Response Queue:**  There will be individual response queue corresponding to the individual clients.
-The synchronization service broadcast the update through this response queue and this response queue will deliver the updated messages to each client and then these clients will update their respective files accordingly.
-The message will never be lost even if the client will be disconnected from the internet (the benefit of using the messaging queue service).
+-   **Response Queue:**

-    We are creating n number of response queues for n number of clients because the message will be deleted from the queue once it will be received by the client and we need to share the updated message to the various subscribed clients.
+>The message will never be lost even if the client will be disconnected from the internet (the benefit of using the messaging queue service).

 #### 3. Synchronization Service